-In John's Gospel, we find the seven 'I Am' scriptures, spoken by Jesus to declare His Deity.
-Among them, we find John 6:35,

-"I am the bread of life: he that cometh to me shall never hunger; and he that believeth on me shall never thirst."
+In John's Gospel we find the seven 'I Am' scriptures, spoken by Jesus to declare His Deity.
+Among them we find John 6:35 where Jesus says, "I am the bread of life: he that cometh to me shall never hunger; and he that believeth on me shall never thirst."

-Listening to this, we must conclude that, if Jesus is not God, He can hardly be viewed as a repository of deep humility.
-Here, He declares Himself as the Bread of Life; the one who gives life to the world.
-What a cheek ...that is if He is not God!
+Listening to this we must conclude that, if Jesus is not God, He can hardly be viewed as a repository of modesty.
+Here He is setting himself up as the Bread of Life; the one who gives life to the world.
+What a cheek, cheek that is, if He is not God!

-Indeed, when we read this discourse, in John 6, we discover that Jesus makes a sevenfold reference to Himself as the Bread of Life (see verses 32-33, 35, 48, 50-51, 58).
-According to Jesus, this is the very bread that must be eaten, by faith, to receive everlasting life (see verses 50, 51-53, 54, 56, 57, 58).

-We should note that the Roman Communion makes much of these statements to establish her wretched doctrine of the Mass.
-They painstakingly fail, however, to point out that this discourse has nothing whatsoever do with the Last Supper...
-They also fail to note that Christ's language in this passage is figurative, not literal, the Lord's Supper not being in existence until about a year later.
+Indeed, when we read this discourse, in John 6, we discover that Jesus makes a sevenfold reference to Himself as the Bread of Life (see verses 32 33, 35, 48, 50, 51, 58).
+According to the Master, this is the very bread that must be eaten, by faith, to receive everlasting life (see verses 50, 51 53, 54, 56, 57, 58).
+We should note that the Roman Communion makes much of these statements to establish her incorrect and blasphemous doctrine of the Mass.
+They carefully fail to point out that this discourse in John 6 has nothing whatsoever to do with the Last Supper.
+The Lord's Supper was not established until about a year later.
+They also fail to note that Christ's language in this situation is figurative, not literal.

-The bread to which Christ refers is Christ Himself.
-He, as our High Priest, offered Himself on the altar of Calvary, redeemed His people and answered the sin question as He satisfied the justice of God.
-When we receive Him by faith alone, we are figuratively eating His flesh and drinking His blood.
+This bread to which Christ refers is, Christ Himself.
+He, as our High Priest and sacrificial lamb offered Himself on the altar of the cross.
+There He redeemed His people, answered the sin question and satisfied the justice of God.
+When we receive Him by faith alone we are figuratively eating His flesh and drinking His blood.

-In verse 33 He says, "For the bread of God is he which cometh down from heaven, and gives life unto the world."
+In verse 33 He says, "For the bread of God is he which cometh down from heaven and gives life unto the world."

-Notice how Jesus referred to Himself as, "He which cometh down from heaven."
-By this term, Jesus is again asserting His deity!
+His spiritually attuned listeners on that day could not have failed to notice that He referred to Himself as, "He which cometh down from heaven."
+By this one term, Jesus is again asserting His deity!
 In the Old Testament, to "come down from heaven" meant a divine descent from the throne of God to accomplish a task of either grace or judgment.